 Possible side effects of Gymnema

 When taking an appropriate dosage, Gymnema is safe, although extensive studies have not performed.
 One obvious risk is that if Gymnema is successful, it may lower blood sugar levels too far, causing a dangerous hypoglycemic reaction.
 For this reason, medical supervision (with frequent blood glucose monitoring) is essential.

 Gymnema scientific evidence in diabetes control

-A study titled “Gymnema sylvestre for diabetes mellitus” conducted by J Altern Complement Med.
+A study titled “Gymnema Sylvestre for diabetes mellitus” conducted by J Altern Complement Med.
 2007;13(9):977-983.
-This study result shows that gymnema targets several of the etiological factors connected with diabetes.
-This includes chronic inflammation, obesity, enzymatic defects, and pancreatic β-cell function.
+This study result shows that Gymnema targets several of the etiological factors connected with diabetes.
+It includes chronic inflammation, obesity, enzymatic defects, and pancreatic β-cell function.
 There is no single oral hypoglycemic drug presently exerts such a diverse range of effects.
 Gymnema may be useful in the management of diabetes and the prevention of associated pathological changes, says the author.